kiltec/buli-matches-lumen/README.md

     - Open `Homestead.yaml` in your favorite editor
     - Replace the path in `map: /home/lars/projects/private/buli-matches` with the path to your clone of this repo.
     - Edit your `/etc/hosts/` by adding `192.168.10.10	buli-matches.dev`.
 If that IP is already taken, change it in `Homestead.yaml`
-    - Run `composer install`, at this step you might habe to install some PHP modules.
+    - Run `composer install`, at this step you might have to install some PHP modules.
     - Now run `vagrant up` in the folder of your clone, this might take a while to finish
     - Open a browser and navigate to (http://buli-matches.dev/)
     - *Tadaaa*